qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 - As a user I want to run a workload on an EKS cluster that resides in us-east-1.
   I want to submit my workload if and only if a cluster satisfies that constraint.
 - As a user I want to run a workload on a cluster that has certain CRDs installed.
-- As a user I want to deploy a workload to my on-prem cluster group.
+- As a user I want to deploy a workload to my on-prem clusters.
 - As a user I want to run a workload close to the data source or end-users.
 - As a user I want to run a workload to the less busy cluster.